rehierl/node-tree-outliner/3-0-core-design/4-0-last-nodes.md

 **CLARIFICATION**
-Closing a type-2 section when its parent container is exited is a necessity, if the type-2 definition is strict (see: "Why no loose type-2 definition?").
+Closing a type-2 section when its parent container is exited is a necessity, if the type-2 definition is strict (/see/ "Why no loose type-2 definition?" /).

 That is because if a type-2 sectioning node had no next sibling, the first node associated would then be the next sibling of the sectioning node's next